Error Only After Running For Hours: Corroded Wire Joint In The Ceiling

 We cut out the corroded splice and re-joined the signal wire using weatherproof crimp connectors with heat-shrink insulation.
 The junction box was sealed to prevent future moisture ingress.
 After the repair, we ran the unit under sustained load for an extended period while monitoring for any E6 recurrence.
 Communication remained stable throughout.

-The intermittent E6 error stopped completely after the splice was replaced — the unit has been running under load without communication faults since, with no PCB or other parts replaced.
+The intermittent E6 error stopped completely after the splice was replaced.
+The unit has been running under load without communication faults since.
+No PCB or other parts were replaced.

 Why This Happens